 In addition to having completed 2 terms in F-1 status (full-time enrollment), the

-Graduate School of Managment further requires the completion of a least one graduate
+College of Business further requires the completion of a least one MBA core or MS

 Duration of approval and work authorization:

-The Graduate School of Management approves internships for academic credit for one
+The College of Business approves internships for academic credit.
+The actual employment

-work authorization (notification on the I-20) according to the following policy:
+the break between terms.
+Extensions can be granted according to the following policy:

-For continuing GSM students (those with more than 3 terms remaining in their program),
+For continuing graduate students (those with more than 3 terms remaining in their

-work authorization can be granted for two terms with one internship approval.
-Students
+program), work authorization can be extended for a second term with only one internship

-Students with only 3 terms remaining in their program can receive work authorization
+Students with only 3 terms remaining in their program can receive an extension of

-(with the same employer) for their final term (a third term) without processing a
+their work authorization (with the same employer) for their final term (a third term)

 Limitation on new internship/CPT during student's final term.